 - Provide an update: If you did submit a FAFSA, but your financial situation has changed dramatically since then, contact the college and explain what happened.
 Be prepared to offer substantial documentation to support your claim.

-- Carefully consider student loans: It can be dangerous to use student loans to fund an entire education, but if the amount is small it might be worth borrowing some money to bridge the gap.
-Only borrow what you need to pay for education expenses, and always use federal student loans before moving on to private student loans.
+- Carefully consider student loans: It can be dangerous to use student loans to fund an entire education, but, if the amount is small, it might be worth borrowing some money to bridge the gap.
+Only borrow what you need to pay for education expenses and always use federal student loans before moving on to private student loans.
 Make sure you completely understand your rights and responsibilities before taking on any student loans.

-- Earn some money: There is plenty of time between finishing the application process and beginning the college year.
+- Earn some money: There is plenty of time between finishing the application process and beginning the new school year.
 It might mean sacrificing a little summer fun, but find a job where you can work a good number of hours over the summer.
 Use that money to cover some of your out-of-pocket expenses.

 - Borrow at better rates: Perhaps you can talk to some of your relatives about borrowing money at favorable interest rates.
-They’ll be helping you over a financial bump, and might even be willing to forgive your debt upon graduation.
-Just make sure to put everything in writing, and live up to your commitments.
+They’ll be helping you over a financial bump and might even be willing to forgive your debt upon graduation.
+Just make sure to put everything in writing and live up to your commitments.